-- 1. Review and discuss the annual audited financial statements and unaudited quarterly financial statements with management and the independent auditor, including disclosures made in management's discussion and analysis. - 2.
-Discuss with management and the independent auditor significant financial reporting issues and judgments made in connection with the preparation of the Company's financial statements, including any significant changes in the Company's selection or application of accounting principles, any major issues as to the adequacy of the Company's internal controls and any special steps adopted in light of material control deficiencies. - 3.
-Review on a timely basis and discuss with management and the independent auditors: - (a) All critical accounting policies and practices that are relevant to the preparation of the Company's financial statements. - (b) All alternative disclosures or treatments of financial information within generally accepted accounting principles and/or International Financial Reporting Standards, as may apply, the ramifications of the use of such alternative disclosures or treatments, and the treatment preferred by the independent auditor. - (c) The effect of regulatory and accounting initiatives, as well as off-balance sheet transactions and structures, on the Company's financial statements. - (d) Other material written communications between the independent auditor and management, such as any management letter or schedule of unadjusted differences. - 4.
-Review and discuss with management any policies relating to, and the types and presentation of information to be disclosed in connection with, the Company's earnings press releases, meetings with rating agencies, analysts, and regulatory bodies, paying particular attention to the use of non-GAAP financial information. - 5.
+- 1. Review and discuss the annual audited financial statements and unaudited quarterly financial statements with management and the principal independent auditor, including disclosures made in management's discussion and analysis. - 2.
+Review and discuss with management and, if audited, the principal independent auditor, annual external reporting of sustainability and social impact data and metrics, including such reporting made in the Company's Sustainability Report and in its Form 10-K. As used in this Charter, the term "financial reporting" shall be deemed to include any such reporting of sustainability and social impact data and metrics. - 3.
+Discuss with management and the principal independent auditor significant financial reporting issues and judgments made in connection with the preparation of the Company's financial statements, including any significant changes in the Company's selection or application of accounting principles, any major issues as to the adequacy of the Company's internal controls and any special steps adopted in light of material control deficiencies. - 4.
+Review on a timely basis and discuss with management and the principal independent auditor: - (a) All critical accounting policies and practices that are relevant to the preparation of the Company's financial statements. - (b) All alternative disclosures or treatments of financial information within generally accepted accounting principles and/or International Financial Reporting Standards, as may apply, the ramifications of the use of such alternative disclosures or treatments, and the treatment preferred by the principal independent auditor. - (c) The effect of regulatory and accounting initiatives, as well as off-balance sheet transactions and structures, on the Company's financial statements. - (d) Other material written communications between the principal independent auditor and management, such as any management letter or schedule of unadjusted differences. - 5.
+Review and discuss with management any policies relating to, and the types and presentation of information to be disclosed in connection with, the Company's earnings press releases, meetings with rating agencies, analysts, and regulatory bodies, paying particular attention to the use of non-GAAP financial information. - 6.
 Receive and review, in conjunction with the chief executive officer and the chief financial officer of the Company, any disclosure from the Company's disclosure controls and procedures and internal control over financial reporting.
-The review of internal control over financial reporting shall include whether there are any significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to affect the Company's ability to record, process, summarize and report financial information and any fraud involving management or other employees with a significant role in internal control over financial reporting, and review any special audit steps adopted in light of such material control deficiencies. - 6.
-Discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures, including the Company's risk assessment and risk management policies.
+The review of internal control over financial reporting shall include whether there are any significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to affect the Company's ability to record, process, summarize and report financial information and any fraud involving management or other employees with a significant role in internal control

-- 7. Discuss with the independent auditor the matters required to be discussed by the PCAOB relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management, and resolve, if necessary, any disagreements between management and the auditor regarding the Company's financial reporting. - 8.
+- over financial reporting, and review any special audit steps adopted in light of such material control deficiencies. - 7.
+Discuss with management the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures, including the Company's risk assessment and risk management policies. - 8.
+Discuss with the principal independent auditor the matters required to be discussed by the PCAOB relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management, and resolve, if necessary, any disagreements between management and the auditor regarding the Company's financial reporting. - 9.
 Review disclosures made by the Company's chief executive officer and chief financial officer during their certification process for the Form 10-K and Form 10-Qs.

-Oversight of the Independent Auditor
+Oversight of the Principal Independent Auditor